Recording Software

 • Monthly hour limits on all plans

-• Pro plan needed for best features
+• Pro plan needed for speaker labels in transcripts

 Zoom Pros & Cons